sajalmandrekar/file-hider/README.md

 encrypt.py changes the extention on the multimedia file decrypt.py changes the modified extention to the original one.

-Note: the above scripts only change the extention of the files and doesn't in any way encrypt them
+Note: the above scripts only change the extention of the files and doesn't encrypt them

-You are free to Contribute in any way:
-Just mention in the issues for collaboration
+You are free to Contribute: Just mention in the issues for collaboration